anduinmooney/doctor_hunter/README.md

+# _Android Application Development: Week 1_

+#### _This is the foundation of an application that I'm currently working on._

+#### By _**Anduin Mooney**_

+## Description

+_This is the start of a month long project.
+I'm unsure with what API I want to use, so I'm still researching.
+Currently, I'm using Spotify as a current filler for the title and theme of the application.
+To learn more about what I have planned for the future, please read below_

 ## App Specifications & Development Details

 _This part of the README is desgined to help both the user and I to understand the kind of application I'm developing, the development process, and what still needs to be implemented (and how I will implement them) based on certain guidelines_